openedx/openedx-events/docs/reference/real-life-use-cases.rst

 External Certificate Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open edX Events are sent after the certificate generation for a user when they complete a course, these events trigger the generation of corresponding certificates in an external system if the proper conditions are met, allowing for seamless integrations with external certification services.
+Events are sent after the certificate generation for a user when they complete a course, these events trigger the generation of corresponding certificates in an external system if the proper conditions are met, allowing for seamless integrations with external certification services.

 More details on: `External Certificate Generation`_.

 Automatic Group Association
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Enrollment-related events trigger the association of the user into a pre-defined cohort based on the user's preference language.
+Enrollment events trigger the association of the user into a pre-defined cohort based on the user's preference language.
 This way, instructors don't need to add a student into a cohort manually, but it's automatically done, reducing logistic efforts and creating more seamless integrations with language-based restricted content.

 More details on: `Automatic Group Association`_.